Are you looking for a Shopify SEO guide to get more traffic and sales to your store?

 Deciding what to write about can be daunting, but it doesn’t need to be.
 Make a list of all the things your customers ask you or anything you think customers may want answers to.
 Not product information, but real answers.

 Your content is a chance to let customers and potential customers get to know your brand in a way that doesn’t involve selling.
-It’s also one of the easiest ways to rank for more keywords and build backlinks.
+It’s also one of the easiest ways to rank for more keywords and get more backlinks.

 Struggling to come up with content ideas?
 Check out this post with more than 100 topics!